Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Get the music status of the device, control the device to play music, you need a memory card to play
+     Get the music status of the device, control the device to play music, Music can only be played when a SD card inserted

 【Function】